 Armstrong is also strong as the eager Denham, a man who cares about making a film people will want to see.
 He has a great enthusiasm and can even bring a light bit of comic relief in his enthusiasm to bring Kong to the world at large.

-If there are any flaws within King Kong, it is the imagery of the natives (although it's suppose to be the South Seas, the natives look curiously African rather than Polynesian), and on the character of the cook, Charlie the Chinaman (down to his English).
+If there are any flaws within King Kong, it is the imagery of the non-Caucasian characters; although it's suppose to be the South Seas, the natives look curiously more stereotypically African than Polynesian, and add to that the character of the cook, Charlie the Chinaman down to his English.
 Alas, these are products of their time, but on the whole very minor flaws to a truly great film.

 By the end of King Kong, I won't deny I came close to almost shedding a tear for the big beast as he comes to his tragic end.
 Perhaps Beauty did kill the Beast, but King Kong is a true beauty of film that will thankfully never die.